Gaia Data Release 2: Kinematics of globular clusters and dwarf galaxies around the Milky Way: Analysis: LMC and SMC

 As a further sanity check, we divided the sources into blue and red bins, with the division at $G_{\rm BP}-G_{\rm RP} = 0.6$, and we plot the rotation curve in each case.
 As one would expect, the blue stars tend to have a higher rotation velocity out to about $4\degr$, by about $5-10\,\rm{km}\,\rm{s}^{-1}$, reflecting a lower asymmetric drift.

 The $v_R$ plot is rather harder to interpret.
 It is pleasingly close to $0$~km~s$^{-1}$ in the inner regions, and the variation we see at projected radii $< 2\degr$ may well be related to the effect of the bar.
-In the outer regions there is a significant difference between the trends seen at positive and negative $y$-values, which is not seen in the rotation curve.
+In the outer regions there is a small difference between the trends seen at positive and negative $y$-values, as in the rotation curve, and there is a small increase in $v_R$ for the redder stars.
 This might be due to non-equilibrium effects that are possibly caused by the past interaction of the LMC and SMC \citep[e.g.][]{2016ApJ...825...20B}, but further interpretation is beyond the scope of this paper.